|

 Deanne Ewers

-Maranatha Assembly International
+Maranatha Assembly International --from

 http://www.sundayschoolnetwork.com/Christian-Education-seminar.htm